bob123456678/TrainControl/Readme.md

         - Paths in the timetable can be replayed sequentally, with progress saved between runs
         - Timetables are saved in the autonomy JSON files so presets can be loaded as needed
         - [Java API](src/examples/Readme.md#timetables) for programmatically creating timetables
-    - The Locomotive Commands window will now denote timetable starting stations with a * to simplify the creation of timetables that finish where they started
+    - The Locomotive Commands window will now mark timetable starting stations with a * to simplify the creation of timetables that finish where they started
+    - Locomotive function icons can now be set to custom (local) images
     - Improved UI/general performance in fully autonomous mode

 * v2.0.17 [4/13/24]